-Kakaako's Transformation No question.
-Kakaako will be Hawaii’s fastest growing and most exciting new urban neighborhood for some years to come, undergoing a major transformation and rejuvenation.
-Famous Ala Moana to the east (bordered by Piikoi St), Downtown Honolulu to the west (bordered by Punchbowl St) and the ocean to the south, make for a very convenient location with shopping, beach and business all close by.
+Kakaako's Transformation Kakaako is Hawaii’s fastest growing and most exciting new urban neighborhood, undergoing a major transformation and rejuvenation.
+Ala Moana to the east (bordered by Piikoi St), Downtown Honolulu to the west (bordered by Punchbowl St) and the ocean to the south, makes for a very convenient location with shopping, beach and business all close by.

 Insight to Kakaako Condos Sometimes certain Kakaako condos are mistaken as part of Ala Moana (e.g. 1350 Ala Moana or Hawaiki Tower), due to their close proximity to the shopping center.
-But, be assured, fast emerging Kakaako, with approximately three times the area of Ala Moana, is quickly gaining name recognition worldwide.
+This is gradually changing as Kakaako, three times the area of Ala Moana, is gaining name recognition worldwide.

 The Kakaako Neighborhood Kakaako is currently home to about 12,000 residents living mostly in scattered high rise condos in an otherwise underdeveloped district of urban Honolulu.
 Major job centers, shopping, entertainment and recreational opportunities are all close by.

 Expected growth could raise the population to about 30,000 by year 2030.
-Spread out over the next several years, more than 20 new Kakaako condo projects may barely catch up with pent-up demand as a result of a lack of urban housing construction during the past decades.
-The opportunity to drastically improve your daily commute to urban conveniences has created tremendous growth potential for Kakaako.
+Spread out over the next several years, these anticipated 20+ new Kakaako condo projects may barely catch up with pent-up demand as a result of a lack of urban housing construction during the past decades.
+The opportunity to drastically improve one's daily commute to urban conveniences has created tremendous growth potential for Kakaako.

-Hawaii Community Development Authority’s (HCDA) vision is to transform 600 acre Kakaako into a modern community with proposed rail transit oriented development (there is currently uncertainty of the year rail will be completed in the Kakaako area).
+Hawaii Community Development Authority’s (HCDA) vision is to transform 600 acre Kakaako into a modern community with a proposed rail transit oriented development (there is currently uncertainty of the year rail will be completed in the Kakaako area).
 That includes new recreational parks, retail shops, restaurants, office space, grocery stores and a redesigned Neal Blaisdell Center.

 Sometimes called the 3rd city, Kakaako is expected to appeal to many as walkable and bikeable neighborhood for work, shopping and recreation with pleasant wide streetscapes that function as outdoor living rooms.
 The old warehouses and industrial lots are giving way to a new Kakaako lifestyle in the revitalized urban core of Honolulu.